Zuzze/node-unit-testing/README.md

 ### Using Sinon to simulate stubs

+You can overwrite jwt function to mock the functionality or another (better) option is to use "sinon" to simulate stub functions.
+You can "restore" function back to normal once you don't need custom functionality anymore.

 ```
 it("should yield a userId after decoding the token", function() {
     const req = {